clorichel/netinstall/README.md

  By design, `CHANNEL` should be used to control the version used.

-If `VER` or `VER_NETINSTALL` are provided, the string must be in the same form as published, like `7.15rc2` or `7.12.1`.
+If `VER` (RouterOS) and/or `VER_NETINSTALL` (executable) are provided, the string must be in the same form as published, like `7.15rc2` or `7.12.1`.
 It **cannot** be a channel name like "stable".
 But these variables can be any valid version, including older ones no longer on a channel.

 `VER_NETINSTALL` is useful since sometimes `netinstall` has bugs or gains new features.
 Generally, a newer netinstall can, and often should, be used to install older versions _i.e. some potential `OPTS` has changed over time..._ By default, only `CHANNEL` controls what version of `netinstall` will be used.
 Meaning, even if `VER` is lower/older than `VER_NETINSTALL`, the latest "stable" `netinstall` for Linux will be used by default.
 That is unless `VER_NETINSTALL` is specified explicitly